with Avery Thatcher and Tony Lugo

 I’m so glad to hear that.

-So, bringing things back to you after you had left the military, I can’t imagine what that was like and what you went through in those until we won’t dive into those experiences unless you want to share of course.
+So bringing things back to after you’d left the military, I can’t imagine what that was like and what you went through in those.

 But what did it feel like after you had left the military?